alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 ### Running the code

 > This example does not make use of the most optimal hyperparameter values (e.g. learning rates, number of epochs, etc).
-It's here just for demonstration purposes
+Your global model will converge faster if you adjust the hyperparameters.

 To start the simulation, simply run `sim.py`:
 ```bash